-- Go to the Azure Active Directory admin center, and sign in if necessary. https://aad.portal.azure.com/
+- Go to the Microsoft Entra ID admin center, and sign in if necessary. aad.portal.azure.com/

-- Click on All services in the left hand menu.
+- Click on Applications in the left hand menu.

-- In the main pane, click on Enterprise applications.
+- In the drop down, click on Enterprise applications.

 - Click on +New Application.

-- Find our SCIM/SSO application by entering New Relic in the name search box, and click on the application New Relic by Organization.
+- Find our SCIM/SSO application by entering New Relic in the name search box, and click on the application New Relic by organization (not New Relic by account).

 Configure the New Relic SCIM/SSO application to automatically provision your users to New Relic.